-We've tested over 50 robot vacuums, and below are our recommendations for what you can buy as the best cheap robot vacuums.
-These picks are selected not only based on their price but also their performance and feature set.
-For more buying recommendations, take a look at our list of the best robot vacuums for hardwood floors, the best robot vacuums, and the best cheap vacuum cleaners.
+We've tested over 50 robot vacuums, and below are our recommendations for the best cheap robot vacuums.
+These picks are selected based on their price, performance, and feature set.
+If you don't have a lot of carpeting or rugs, you can also try the best robot vacuums for hardwood floors.
+Otherwise, you'll find more options among the best robot vacuums we've tested, period.
+Or, if you're also considering a vacuum of the non-robot variety, try the best cheap vacuum cleaners overall.

-If you're looking for a robot vacuum for just under $300, it's hard to go wrong with the Wyze Robot Vacuum.
-It's a little more expensive than most other robot vacuums on this list, but like the Neato D8, it does have a LIDAR mapping sensor, which allows for quick and precise room mapping, even in the dark.
-It pulls ahead of the Neato in terms of maneuverability, as it does a better job of maneuvering itself around obstacles like tables or chairs and cleans in an organized pattern of straight lines.
-It also has a much longer max battery life of over two hours, though it does take a lot longer to recharge.
+The Wyze Robot Vacuum is an excellent choice if you're looking to increase your budget.
+It may be pricier than the other robot vacuums on this list, but it has some notable advantages.
+Unlike the ILIFE A4s or Eureka Groove, it has a LIDAR mapping sensor, allowing for quick and precise room mapping, even in the dark.
+It does a considerably better job than either when making its way around obstacles like tables or chairs.
+It also has a long max battery life of over two hours, though recharging takes quite a while.
 You can use its companion app to set up virtual boundary lines and schedule cleaning sessions for specific rooms using the coverage map.

-Our recommendations above are what we think are currently the best cheap robot vacuums for most people.
+Our recommendations above are what we think are currently the best cheap robovacs for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you'd like to do the work of choosing yourself, here's the list of all our robot vacuum reviews priced under $300.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.